Srul Irving Glick: Life and career

 In 1986, Glick left the CBC where he had been a producer of serious music since 1962.
 His involvement in the field of production, recordings and programming won him seven Grand Prix du Disque and a Juno Award.
-In 1993, Mr. Glick received a Governor General's medal in honour of Canada's 125th anniversary of Confederation "for his contribution to Canadian culture", and in 1994 was appointed a Member of the Order of Canada for his "outstanding achievement, service to Canada and to humanity at large".
+In 1993, Glick received a Governor General's medal in honour of Canada's 125th anniversary of Confederation "for his contribution to Canadian culture", and in 1994 was appointed a Member of the Order of Canada for his "outstanding achievement, service to Canada and to humanity at large".

 One of Canada's most prominent composers, Glick's music continues to be performed regularly at home, in the USA and abroad.
-His unique integration of contemporary music, Hebraic lyricism and classical composition techniques, formed into a masterful character-filled music that is both dramatic and lyrical, has won him considerable acclaim.
-A great many of his works appear on recordings and compact discs, and are published in Canada, the USA and the United Kingdom.
+His unique integration of contemporary music, Hebraic lyricism and classical composition techniques, formed into character-filled music that is both dramatic and lyrical, has won him considerable acclaim.
+A great many of his works are recorded, and have been published in Canada, the USA and the United Kingdom.

+Glick married Dorothy Sandler in 1957.
+They had three children together: Julie, Stefan, and Paula.
+He married Sara Wunch-Glick in 1996; they were married until his death in 2002.

 He died in Toronto in 2002.